mturczyn/github-actions/README.md

-# github-actions
+# Intro and basic info

-Repostiory to learn how to deploy code and infrastructure with Github Actions.
+Github stores its default workflows in special directory `.github\workflows`.